Program Areas

 Senior Vice President, Economic Development

-Bill leads national programs supporting inclusive economic development efforts in LISC’s 38+ local programs by investing in people, places, and businesses.
+Bill provides strategic leadership to advance inclusive economic development efforts across LISC’s 38+ local markets by investing in small business, place-based strategies, and capacity building partnerships for community-based organizations.
 Bill has been with LISC since 2005, initially serving as LISC Indianapolis’ Executive Director, later as Program Vice President, and ultimately as Senior Vice President for Economic Development charged with the development of a cohesive national program structure.
 Under Bill’s leadership, LISC deployed over $230 million in pandemic relief funds to disadvantaged entrepreneurs, and previously led the investment of over $240 million to leverage $1 billion of investment in the core urban neighborhoods of Indianapolis.
 Prior to that, Bill was President of Southeast Neighborhood Development, Inc. (SEND) for 14 years, overseeing the comprehensive revitalization of the Fountain Square area of Indianapolis, and he also served as a Main Street manager.
 Bill has developed and co-manages a social venture building workforce homeownership opportunities, serves on the boards of several non-profits, and holds an undergraduate degree from Cedarville University and a master’s from Ball State University’s College of Architecture and Planning.

 Elizabeth Demetriou, AICP Photo